nospaceships/node-net-ping/README.md

 The `Session` class will emit an `error` event for any other error not directly associated with a request.

+# Constants

+The following sections describe constants exported and used by this module.

+## ping.NetworkProtocol

+This object contains constants which can be used for the `networkProtocol` option to the `createSession()` function exposed by this module.
+This option specifies the IP protocol version to use when creating the raw socket.

+The following constants are defined in this object:

+ * `IPv4` - IPv4 protocol
+ * `IPv6` - IPv6 protocol

 # Using This Module

 The `Session` class is used to issue ping requests to many hosts.
 This module